 Thank you to the 300+ individuals who participated in WSTC’s most dynamic state trails conference to date!
 The 2014 Washington State Trails Conference attracted consultants, agency staff from all sectors of governement, non-profit representatives, dedicated individuals and over 45 Youth Ambassadors – current students or trail crew members just starting their careers.
 Check out the pictures on Facebook or the #watrailsco stream on Twitter to get a taste of the conference.

-WSTC Non-profit Status
+Success: WSTC 501(c)3 Non-profit Status

-After operating as a mission-driven and volunteer-managed organization since 1999, WSTC is now officially recognized as a charitable, tax-exempt 501(c)3 organization by the Internal Revenue Service.
+After operating as a mission-driven and volunteer-managed organization since 1999, WSTC is officially recognized as a charitable, tax-exempt 501(c)3 organization by the Internal Revenue Service.
 Learn more.